jtwebman/csv-batch/README.md

 If you don't turn on batching then it works like most other csv parsers and does it all in memory.

-It also supports reducing on the records as they are processed so you could do aggregations instead of just returning the rcords.
-Recuser is also supported for each batch if you wanted.
+It also supports reducing on the records as they are processed so you could do aggregations instead of just returning the records.
+Reducing is also supported for each batch if you wanted.

 ## Install